p-r-o-m-e-t-h-e-u-s/CDI/README.md

     @property(nonatomic, readwrite) NSDate *now;
     @end

-    @implementation
+    @implementation InjectExample
-    // Using @inject will create a new instance automatically containing the current date and time
+    // Using @inject will create a new instance automatically
+    // containing the current date and time
     @inject(now);
+    @end

+#### Simple singleton implementation ####
+    @interface SingletonExample: NSObject
+    @end

+    // This annotation will produce a singleton implementation
+    // for SingletonExample.
+Inject it into other classes to
+    // access the unique instance.
+    @singleton(SingletonExample)

+    @implementation SingletonExample
     @end

 More to follow soon...